briankoser/sfc-listeners-guide/episodes/0098-tolkien-about-the-hobbit-movie.md

 last_listen: 2018-07-23
 recommendation: yes
 recommendation_reason: Part 1 of the Shakespearean tragedy that is "Ben and Matt come to hate <i class="work-title">The Hobbit</i>.
 archivist_note: The movie is alright, but I've always had three problems with it.
 1) Bilbo does not keep his arc from the book of slowing growing from a homebody to an adventurer.
-2) Jackson tried to make it as epic as his <i class="work-title">Lord of the Rings</i> films (for example, all the slow motion action at the climax) instead of keeping it to a small-scale adventure.
+2) Jackson tried to make it as epic as his <i class="work-title">The Lord of the Rings</i> films (for example, all the slow motion action at the climax) instead of keeping it to a small-scale adventure.
 LotR felt like Jackson compressed; The Hobbit felt like he expanded.
 3) The CGI is overused and obvious; Azog is cartoonish compared to the LotR orcs.
 ---

 Instead of a spoiler alert, Ben issues a "spoiler smackdown" because it's based on a 70-year-old book.